HendrikKuehne/belief_propagation/README.md

 ## ToDo

 * :white_check_mark: Expand the algorithm to work on arbitary graphs.
     * Implement `block_bp` for `nx.MultiGraph` grids.
-This necessitates code that merges parallel edgesin a tensor network.
+This necessitates code that merges parallel edges in a tensor network.

 ## Open questions